novacrazy/thenable/README.md

 thenable
 ========

+### This project has been postponed and no longer being actively worked on.
+I would not recommend using it in this state, but feel free to browse the code and steal anything useful.

 > "There is a point where we needed to stop and we have clearly passed it but let’s keep going and see what happens."

 This is a generic implementation of `then` for C++14, allowing you to chain together futures, promises and so forth easily and efficiently.